Italy PM Renzi pledges job creation, housing reforms next week

 The European Commission put Italy on its watch list on Wednesday due to the country's very high public debt and weak competitiveness, meaning it will monitor Italy's reforms and could impose fines if they are not implemented.

-"The moment has now come to place economic growth and jobs at the centre of government action," it said.
+"The moment has now come to place economic growth and jobs at the center of government action," it said.

 The Italian economy grew by a marginal 0.1 percent in the fourth quarter of last year, the first quarter-on-quarter rise in output since the middle of 2011, and growth is expected to remain weak this year.
 Overall unemployment was running at 12.9 percent in January, its highest since records began in 1977.